Barn Birdhouse

 Barn Birdhouse Plans

-To cut the half-round roof shape, measure up from the bottom of a 10 inch piece of 1x6 cedar, 6 1/4 inches, and make a mark in the center of the board.
+To cut the half-round roof shape, measure up from the bottom of a 10-inch piece of 1x6 cedar, 6 1/4 inches, and make a mark in the center of the board.
 Assuming the 1x6 cedar is 5 1/2 inches wide, the center should be 2 3/4 inches from each edge of the 1x6.
 From this center point, use a compass (set to 2 3/4 inches) to mark the semi-circle shape of the roof.
 Use a jigsaw to cut it.
 Use the front piece as a template for marking and cutting the back piece.

-Use the center point on the front piece as the location of the 1 1/8-inch entry hole.
+Use the center point on the front piece as the location of the 1-1/8-inch entry hole.
 Use a paddle bit to drill the hole.

 Once the paint has dried, bend the license plate around the half-round roof shape and attach it to the front and back sections using the four holes provided in the license plate.

 To hang the birdhouse, you can drill a couple of holes through the top of the license plate and thread a piece of wound wire through them.
 Of course, there are also other methods.
-Check out the other free birdhouse plans on mycarpentry.com to see some of the other options.
+Check out the other free birdhouse plans on mycarpentry.com to see more options.

 Visit eBird to learn more about birds and discover the world of birding.